Whose fence is whose? Who is responsible?

 What is the highest fence I can put around my property?

 Fencing height comes down to the local planning policy.
 To find out the height that you can go to, contact your local authority.
-As a general rule fences in rear gardens are allowed to be up to 2 metres, however this can alter in different areas.
+As a general rule fences in rear gardens are allowed to be up to 2 metres and 1m high where they meet the footpath, however this can alter in different areas.

 Is it true that each property owns the fence on the left as you look at it from the street?